n2chance/SGBirdsFinder/README.md

 Each main part has a corresponding Flask blueprint and folder with Jinja template(s).

-## Running
+## Prerequisites

+### Python

+A virtual environment is recommended to be installed.
 To run the app locally, the Python 3 must be installed, along with the following modules:

 - flask
 - python-dotenv

+To do so, run `pip install -r requirements.txt`

+### npm

 Optionally, the following npm dependencies can be installed to generate the CSS file from the sass file:

 - bulma
 - node-sass

+To do so, run `npm install`

+## Running

-If the app is running for the first time, run the `setup.py` file.
+If the app is running for the first time, run the `setup.py` script, and select "y" for both questions.
 The script generates and prints the admin credentials and initialises the database `Birds.db` from the `Birds.sql` file.
 It can also be run to reset the data in the database.

 Finally, run the `app.py` file to start the web app.